 7.2 Response – Requested information will be disclosed to the individual within 30 days of receipt of the written request at no cost to the individual, or at nominal costs relating to photocopying expenses, unless there are reasonable grounds to extend the time limit.

 7.3 Denial – An individual may be denied access to his or her personal information if:

-7.4 Reasons – Upon refusal, the CCA will inform the individual the reasons for the refusal and the associated provisions of PIPEDA.
+7.4 Reasons – Upon refusal, Curling Canada will inform the individual the reasons for the refusal and the associated provisions of PIPEDA.

 7.5 Identity – Sufficient information will be required to confirm an individual’s identity prior to providing that individual an account of the existence, use, and disclosure of personal information.